Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Methods

-Following Tuckute et al., for CochCNN9 we extracted features from the outputs of the ReLU activations and pooling layers at each convolutional block, leading to 9 sets of activations with shapes ranging from 2304 to 9216 dimensions, and for CochResNet50 we extracted features from the outputs of the first convolutional layer after applying ReLU, the outputs of each ResNet block, and the output of the last average pooling layer, leading to 7 sets of activations with dimensions ranging from 2048 to 14336.
+Following \citet{tuckute2023many}, for CNN9 we extracted features from the outputs of the ReLU activations and pooling layers at each convolutional block, leading to 9 sets of activations with shapes ranging from 2304 to 9216 dimensions, and for CRN50 we extracted features from the outputs of the first convolutional layer after applying ReLU, the outputs of each ResNet block, and the output of the last average pooling layer, leading to 7 sets of activations with dimensions ranging from 2048 to 14336.

 \item \textbf{AST} \cite{gong2021ast} is a model that applies a vision transformer to melspectrogram inputs and is trained for acoustic event detection in AudioSet.
 It is composed of an initial patching and projection layer, which takes the melspectrogram input, splits it into a sequence of 16x16 patches, and projects each of them into 768D vectors.
 Twelve transformer blocks process this sequence of projected patches and a final linear layer performs the classification into 527 different classes.
 We extracted embeddings from the output of the patching layer, the 12 transformer blocks, and the final classification layer, leading to 14 sets of activations with 768 dimensions, except for the last layer which has 527 dimensions.